AhmedUZaki/INSTANT-AI/Track 1_ Python for Data science/Session 10/README.md

   - **Differences** :

     1. **Architecture comes in Designing phase** and **Design Patterns comes in Building phase.**
     2. Architectural pattern is like a **blue print** and design pattern is actual implementation.
     3. All **Architecture is design pattern** but all **design pattern can not be architecture.**

+- ####  What is an API?

+  - An application programming interface (API) is a particular set of **rules ('code') and specifications that software programs can follow to communicate with each other**.
+  - It serves as an interface between different software programs and facilitates their interaction, similar to the way the user interface facilitates interaction between humans and computers.

 - #### Software Models: